JoeHowarth/trade-sim-v2/docs/devlog.md

 - Now unsure how to proceed
 - Want:
   - Scaffold for good workflow

+Retro:
+- Improved workflow a lot
+- Refactored python logic into files, cleaned up notebook
+- Invoke cli instead of using PyO3 bindings
+  - Don't have to maintain python bindings (not too significant)
+  - Much simpler dev workflow: no `./maturin.sh` watch script, no restarting the notebook to pick up changes, just works
+  - Move to file oriented deving: everything is saved
+- Create FastApi server
+  - starting with sending static graph information
+- Setup OpenAPI TS client generation
+- Hook up network visualization with FastAPI server: can render graphs from output files

 ## Saturday 9/23/23
 [10:00 AM] Today we have octoberfest at 3pm, so only ~4 hours of work